woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode9.md

 **Mike**: What do you want to study?

 **Robbie**: I've been thinking.
-I think I want to study journalism to be a reporter-a newspaperman.
+I think I want to study journalism to be a reporter—a newspaperman.

 **Mike**: You do a pretty good job on the Riverdale High School paper.